-Figure 19.6: Monty Hall problem
+Figure 19.6: Monty Hall problem Proof.

-Proof.
 It should be noted that the above is completely the same as Problem 5.14.
 However, the proof is different.
-That is, it suffices to use Proclaim 19.4 and Bayes theorem $(B_2)$ .
+That is, it suffices to use Proclaim 19.4 and Bayes theorem (B_2) .
 That is, the proof is similar to Problem 9.16.

-Postscript

-20.1 Two kinds of (realistic and linguistic) world-views

-In this lecture note, we assert the following figure:
+KSTS/RR-18/002 November 22, 2018 Chapter 20 Postscript: Linguistic Copenhagen interpretation 20.1 Two kinds of (realistic and linguistic) world-views In this lecture note, we assert the following figure:

-Most physicists feel that

-(A1) quantum mechanics has both realistic aspect and metaphysical aspect.
+Most physicists feel that (A_1) quantum mechanics has both realistic aspect and metaphysical aspect.
 And they want to unify the two aspects.
-However, quantum language asserts that

-(A2) Two aspects are separated, and they develop in the respectively different directions (5) and (10) in Figure 20.1.
+However, quantum language asserts that (A2) Two aspects are separated, and they develop in the respectively different directions (5) and (10) in Figure 20.1.
 20.2 The summary of quantum language

-20.2.1 The big-picture view of quantum language

-The big-picture view of quantum language

-Measurement theory (= quantum language) is classified as follows.
+20.2.1 The big-picture view of quantum language The big-picture view of quantum language Measurement theory (= quantum language) is classified as follows.